-Only IPS is included in the scope of this evaluation.
+Only the IPS detection engine is included in the scope of this evaluation.

-Each 3D Sensor with IPS uses rules, decoders, and preprocessors to look for the broad range of exploits that attackers have developed.
+Each 3D Sensor with IPS, both virtual and appliance-based, uses rules, decoders, and preprocessors to look for the broad range of exploits that attackers have developed.
 Sourcefire 3D Sensors that are licensed to use IPS are packaged with a set of intrusion rules developed by the Sourcefire Vulnerability Research Team (VRT).
 The TOE administrators can choose to enable rules that would detect the attacks most likely to occur on the monitored network.
 Custom intrusion rules and policies can also be created for a customer's operating environment.